hatfieldlibrary/oai-provider-service/README.md

 # OAI-PMH Service

-This Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 data providers.
-We are using a specific configuration for one of our local services `(tagger-provider)`.
-The service is configured with a second, very simple provider with dummy data `(sample-provider)`.
+OAI-PMH Service is a Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 data providers.

+We are using a specific data provider configuration for one of our local services `(tagger-provider)`.
+This repository includes a second, very simple provider with dummy data `(sample-provider)`.

-This code is based on the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.
+OAI-PMH Service is based on the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.

-The `tagger-provider` uses a Domain Access Object (DAO) with mysql support for querying the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) database.
+The `tagger-provider` repository implements a Domain Access Object (DAO) with mysql support for querying the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) database.
 The provider supports `Identify`, `ListMetadataFormats`, `GetRecord`, `ListIdentifiers` and `ListRecords`.
 The optional
 `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.
 ListSets is not supported.

-The `sample-provider` DAO returns dummy data.
-Repository modules use this data to provide the same OAI-PMH services as `tagger-provider`
--- minus selective harvesting.
-The main purpose of `sample-provider` is to verify that the OAI-PMH Service can serve multiple providers via different
+The `sample-provider` repository DAO returns dummy data.
+The sample repository modules use this data to provide mock OAI-PMH services that are similar to`tagger-provider` -- minus the option of selective harvesting.
+The main purpose of `sample-provider` is to verify that the
-Express routes.
-It can also be used as the template for implementing a another, new OAI-PHM provider for real data.
+ OAI-PMH Service can serve multiple providers via different Express routes.
+It can also be used as the template for implementing a another, new OAI-PHM provider with real data.

 ## Install It
 ```